matsim-org/jekyll-website/docs/userguide/index.md

 <small><mark>If the above link does not seem to work, try to right-click the link and select "Save Link As…" or "Download Linked File As…" or similar, depending on your browser.</mark></small>

-The user guide is typically updated along with the MATSim class that we teach every year at TU Berlin between April and June.
+The user guide is typically updated along with the MATSim class that we teach every year at TU Berlin between April and July.